midacts/clamav/README.markdown

 <http://www.digitalsanctuary.com/tech-blog/debian/automated-clamav-virus-scanning.html>

 I used his code that he made to be used for daily clamscan runs.
 This script runs clamscan and searches the log file for infected files.
 It then will email the supplied email addresses of any found infected files.
 I made this file template so that i could auto generate the 'fqdn' for the SUBJECT variable.
 I also used my 'clamscan_log' variable for the LOG variable.
-I also added in my email addess in the EMAIL variable and changed 'clamscan' to scan '-r /'.
+The EMAIL variable is set by the clamav::params::email variable.
+Lastly, I changed 'clamscan' to scan '-r /'.